 It’s capable of cooking at higher temperatures than most small appliance pizza ovens, giving you temps up to 600 to 800 degrees.
 It has a double-walled construction to help keep temperatures consistent for a wood-fired consistency.

 It’s not suitable for electric ranges or induction cooktops, and gas ovens with top-facing knobs aren’t eligible.
-However, theis a great, versatile appliance for indoor/outdoor capabilities and stores easily when it’s not in use.
+However, the Bakerstone Pizza Box is a great, versatile appliance for indoor/outdoor capabilities and stores easily when it’s not in use.

 How do you make a good pizza in the oven?